 WE’RE WISDOM TEETH SPECIALISTS

 If you’re looking for a wisdom teeth specialist with deep experience and board-certification to provide outstanding care to you or your loved ones, contact Carolinas Center For Oral & Facial Surgery today to assess your unique situation.
-With locations in and around Charlotte, Gastonia, Rock Hill and Greenville, South Carolina, our board-certified team will make your comfort their top priority.
+With locations in and around Charlotte, Gastonia, Rock Hill and Greenville, South Carolina, our team of doctors will make your comfort their top priority.

 YOU CAN BANK STEM CELLS FROM WISDOM TEETH!

 Wisdom teeth contain many valuable stem cells that can be stored after having them extracted.
 If you experience illness or injury in the future, your stem cells can be shipped to your care provider for potential use in regenerative medicine and therapies.
 Our practice is enrolled with Stemodontics®, a leading stem cell banking service.
 Learn more about stem cells and how we make it possible for patients to invest in their future health.